 You can discover the fundamentals of managing a team with our article on Team Management Skills.
 Here, we introduce tools like Team Charters to help you get off to a flying start, with improved communication and a united approach.

 Your job won't always be "smooth sailing," though.
 You'll need to learn how to identify and manage potential flashpoints on your team.
 You can find out how to defuse tense situations with our articles on Conflict Resolution and Managing Emotion in Your Team.
 (See Section 6 of this article for help with handling other challenging management situations.)

 In good times and bad, we recommend that you aspire to apply the Transformational Leadership model of management.
 This involves a team and its manager collaborating, to "raise one another to higher levels of morality and motivation."
 Together, you'll create a highly effective and productive team.

 2. Effective Recruitment and Induction

 It's said that the most important part of directing a movie is casting the right actors.
-If the actors are right for the roles, there will be less need for detailed instruction, or correcting mistakes, later.
+If the actors are right for the roles, there'll be less need to give them detailed instructions, or to correct mistakes, later.
 Effective recruitment is a similarly crucial part of team management.

 You might consider recruiting from within your organization.
-After all, you'll have a good idea of the skills and talents of someone you already know, and you've already invested in his or her development.
-But don't be blind to shortcomings – beware falling victim to the Peter Principle by promoting a valued team member beyond his level of competence.
+After all, you'll have a good idea of the skills and talents of someone you already know, and you've already invested in their development.
+But don't be blind to shortcomings – beware falling victim to the Peter Principle by promoting a valued team member beyond their level of competence.

 The job interview is still the best way to get to know candidates and to assess their suitability.
 So it's a good idea to brush up on your interview skills, and to mix traditional questioning techniques with competency-based interviewing and Aptitude Testing.